ciesiolka/abc2svg-chisel/README.md

   `        fossil pull`
   `        fossil update`
   Building the scripts is done in the same way as with a tarball.
-  The repository is presently over 34Mb.
+  The repository is presently over 50Mb.

   For those unfamiliar with [fossil][14], it is an integrated software management system similar to [git](https://git-scm.com/).
   Chisel acts like a repository similar to [github](https://github.com/).

 [14]: https://fossil-scm.org/home/doc/trunk/www/index.wiki

-- npm
-  The scripts may be installed from the `npm` repository by:
-  `        npm install abc2svg`
-  They are ready to run (web and shell with nodejs).
-  I upload a new npm version about once a month.

 Using bookmarklets with a local installation does not work directly because of a cross-domain security hole, but this is possible by running